 On July 13, 2020, Amazon announced* it was going to be making some changes to ensure the company is prepared for a successful holiday season — for both customers and sellers.

-The first update is that Amazon is going to be expanding its capacity to meet the increasing demand and to accommodate more products.
-While good news for sellers, Amazon’s other updates introduce concerns.
-They include warehouse storage space limitations and ASIN-level inventory restrictions.
+The first update announced that Amazon would expand its capacity to meet the increasing demand and to accommodate more products.
+While good news for sellers, Amazon’s other updates introduced concerns, including warehouse storage space limitations and ASIN-level inventory restrictions.

 1. IPI score threshold increased from 400 to 500